Quick answer

 | API Keys/Billing | Separate for Search & Extract | ✅ Single API key, unified billing | Varies, typically self-managed |

-| Concurrency | Higher rate limits with API key | Up to 68 Parallel Lanes (no hourly limits) | Limited by infrastructure & bot detection |
+| Concurrency | Check current provider limits | Up to 113 Parallel Lanes on the Ultimate plan; actual throughput depends on latency and workload | Limited by infrastructure & bot detection |

-| Dynamic Content | ✅ Good (uses browser engine) | ✅ Excellent ("b": True parameter) |
+| Dynamic Content | ✅ Good (uses browser engine) | ✅ Excellent ("mode": 1 parameter) |

 ✅ Good (Playwright/Puppeteer) |